Cube house: Structure and materials

-The cube houses are constructed with reinforced concrete in the hexagonal trunk that holds the cube region.
-The hexagonal base tilts the cubes at a 54.7 degree angle, which in turn allows viewers inside to see the street below from the windows.
+The cube houses are constructed with reinforced concrete in the hexagonal trunk that holds the cube frame.
+The hexagonal base tilts the cubes up 54.7°, which in turn allows viewers inside to see the street below from the windows.
 The reinforced concrete floors and pillars hold up a wooden skeleton that creates the cubes.
-The wooden frame is curtained by fiber cement that has fiber wool in the center for insulation.
+The wooden frame is clad with fiber-reinforced cement panels with rock wool inside for insulation.
 All windows are structural as well, either being double glass panels or infused with wire.

 Spaces

-The cube houses are all linked together, and overlap to create a unique façade.
-The entrance to the houses enter into a narrow stair case.
-The ground floor is triangular in shape and is meant to be used as a living room area.
-The second and third floors are intended to be bedrooms and toiletry areas, most often having the bathroom on the second level.
-The odd angle of the walls allows the area to feel more open but leaves only a quarter of the area actually usable.
-The second floor has the windows facing towards the sky, as well as two bedrooms, a small living area, and a bathroom.
+The cube houses are all linked together and overlap to create a unique façade.
+The entrance to the houses is a narrow staircase.
+The first floor is a triangular living room.
+The second floor has the windows facing the sky, as well as two bedrooms, a small living area, and a bathroom.
+The odd angle of the walls allows the area to feel more open but leaves a quarter of the area unusable.
 The top floor is a pyramid shaped room with 18 windows that give the viewer a sweeping view outside.
 All of the levels are connected by narrow wooden stairs.